Yesung: 2014–2015: SM The Ballad and continued comeback with Super Junior

 During his military service in February 2014, Yesung joined the ballad group SM the Ballad, initially formed by SM Entertainment in 2010.
-On the group's 2nd album, he had a solo song for the track "Blind", which releasing on Korean and Japanese version sung by Yesung, however didn't participate with the promotions.
+On the group's second album, he had a solo song for the track "Blind", which releasing on Korean and Japanese version sung by Yesung, however didn't participate with the promotions.

 Super Junior-K.R.Y. reunited with Yesung's return from military service Super Junior-K.R.Y.
-A Japan Tour was started in Yokohama on June 2–3 and had 11 total performances in arenas in Kobe, Fukuoka, and Nagoya.
+A Japan Tour was started in Yokohama on June 2 to 3 and had 11 total performances in arenas in Kobe, Fukuoka, and Nagoya.
 In July 2015, SM Entertainment announced Super Junior-K.R.Y. kick-started their Asia tour in Seoul at the Olympic Hall in Seoul on August 22 and 23.
 The trio released Japanese single Japan titled "Join Hands" on August 5, 2015.

 On July 8, 2015, SM Entertainment announced that Yesung would re-join Super Junior for the special album, Devil which was released on July 16, to celebrate the group's 10th anniversary.
+At the press conference on July 15, he revealed that he has a vocal cord nodule which he credited for being too happy and overpracticed.

 In August, Yesung solo song Dreaming from the OST of MBC drama, Splendid Politics was released.
 In November, Yesung played a role in Korean drama Songgot: The Piercer.
+On August 22, during the Super Junior-K.R.Y. concert, Yesung revealed that he had undergone a vocal nodule procedure two weeks before the concert and entered recovery phase.

 2016–present: Solo debut and collaborations

-Yesung released his first extended play Here I Am on April 19, 2016.
+Yesung released his first EP Here I Am on April 19, 2016.
 The album contains seven tracks, with the lead single titled "Here I Am".
-Yesung made his solo debut stage on M countdown on April 21.
-Yesung held his first solo concert titled Sweet Coffee, part of S.M.
-Entertainment concert series "The AGIT", held from June 3 to June 19, 2016.
+Yesung made his solo debut stage on M Countdown on April 21.
+Yesung held his first solo concert titled Sweet Coffee, part of SM Entertainment concert series "The AGIT", held from June 3 to June 19, 2016.

 On November 18, 2016, it was confirmed that Yesung would join OCN's upcoming drama Voice, to air in January 2017.

 On April 18, 2017, Yesung released his second extended play titled Spring Falling.
 The album contains six tracks, with the lead single titled "Paper Umbrella".